ColinEberhardt/LinqToObjectiveC/README.md

 API Overview
 ==

+The following extension methods are provided:

+- where
+- select
+- sort
+- ofType
+- selectMany
+- distinct
+- aggregate

+API Details
+==

 This section provides a few brief examples of each of the API methods.
 A number of these examples use an array of Person instances:

 ```objc